Amcor plc (AMCR) Stock: A Closer Look at the Analyst Ratings

-Amcor plc (NYSE: AMCR) has a price-to-earnings ratio of 15.66x that is above its average ratio.
+Amcor plc (NYSE: AMCR) has a price-to-earnings ratio of 15.77x that is above its average ratio.
 Additionally, the 36-month beta value for AMCR is 0.85.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 13 rating it as “hold,” and 3 rating it as “sell.”

+The average price predicted by analysts for AMCR is $11.71, which is $0.63 above the current price.
 The public float for AMCR is 1.47B and currently, short sellers hold a 1.95% ratio of that float.
-The average trading volume of AMCR on March 02, 2023 was 7.90M shares.
+The average trading volume of AMCR on March 06, 2023 was 7.82M shares.

 Will You Miss Out On This Growth Stock Boom?